-- 1. To understand how modal verbs differ from other verbs in English. - 2.
-To learn which verbs are "in" (or "on the edge of") the system of modal verbs. - 3.
-To understand the difference between the "indicative" TYPE of MODALITY (either PROBABILITY or USUALITY (a.k.a. "indefinite frequency")) and the "imperative" TYPE (either OBLIGATION OR INCLINATION (a.k.a.
-READINESS/ABILITY)). - 4.
-To understand the various ways in which modality can be expressed (verbs, adverbs, and other structures) and how these encode subjectivity or objectivity. - 5.
-To understand the difference between the two ways in which [negative] POLARITY can be expressed [direct] and [transferred]. - 6.
-To understand the difference between the [median] VALUE of MODALITY ('will') and the [outer] VALUES (either [high] 'must' or [low] 'may'), by studying how they interact with [transferred] [negative] POLARITY.
+- 1 To understand how modal verbs differ from other verbs in English. - 2 To learn which verbs are "in" (or "on the edge of") the system of modal verbs. - 3 To understand the difference between the

+"indicative" TYPE of MODALITY

+(either PROBABILITY OR USUALITY (a.k.a. "indefinite frequency")) and the

+- O To understand the various ways in which modality can be expressed (verbs, adverbs, and other structures) and how these encode subjectivity or objectivity. - To understand the difference between the two ways in which [negative] POLARITY can be expressed - [direct] and [transferred]. - To understand the difference between the [median] VALUE of MODALITY ('will') and the [outer] VALUES (either [high] 'must' or [low] 'may'), by studying how they interact with [transferred] [negative] POLARITY.